-The first time I heard the words “Sell me this pen”, was when I saw the movie Wolf of Wallstreet.
-The line will be forever tied to this movie and anyone who’s seen this film in theatre or at home probably remembers the scene.
+The first time I heard the words “Sell me this pen”, was when I saw the movie Wolf of Wall Street.
+I’m sure that anyone who’s seen this film in theatre or at home probably remembers this movie scene.
 I’m a big fan of the movie because it reflects the time we are living in, in so many ways.
-And ever since I started working in business, I completely get why people often refer to this sales tactic.
-Read on to get the secret answer to this tricky question.
+Read on to get the secret answer to this question.

 Wolf of Wall Street

-The Wolf of Wall Street by Martin Scorsese is one of those movies that stick with you after you’ve seen it.
-The movie is centered around this penny stock broker, Jordan Belfort who went to prison for 22 months on charges of fraud and stock market manipulation.
+The Wolf of Wall Street by Martin Scorsese is one of those movies that will stick with you after you’ve seen it.
+The story is centered around this penny stock broker called Jordan Belfort, who went to prison for 22 months on charges of fraud and stock market manipulation.
 In the 1990s, he made a fortune on obscure sales of penny stocks and spent a crazy amount of money on drugs, sex and other self-indulgences.
 Belfort orchestrated a big financial crime by initiating a massive pump and dump scheme at his New York firm Stratton Oakmont.
 The whole movie builds up to the moment that everything in his life collabs.

 The movie made an big impression on me and it’s highly fascinating how money, sex and drugs but more importantly power can bring people to unprecedented extremes.
 Different from the movie – in which it all happens fast, Belfort mentions in different interviews how he “grew into this lifestyle” and that his disturbing moral ideas came to him along the way.
 There are some amazing scenes during the movie that are just wild and I will never forget them.

-Only until the last moment, this film draws attention to how Jordan Belfort is trying to build up his life again after this pivotal time of his life.
+Only until the last moment this film draws attention to how Jordan Belfort is trying to build up his life again after this pivotal time of his life.
 Definitely characteristic for the opportunism that Jordan Belfort embodies, the ex-broker decided to become a motivational speaker.
-He gives sales seminars to learn sales people the secrets of selling.
-It’s what he still does today.
+He gives sales seminars to sales people and businesses about the secrets of selling.
+It’s what he is still doing to this day.